 The following logs are explained briefly below.
 These logs can be segregated and distributed using the LOCAL 0 through LOCAL 7 facilities, making management of these logs on the external log servers easier.

 - : Logs events generated by the system showing the general activity of the system.

-- : Logs events which indicate the web firewall activity such as allowing, blocking or modifying the incoming requests and responses as defined in the Barracuda Web Application Firewall rules and policies.
+- : Logs events that indicate the web firewall activity such as allowing, blocking, or modifying the incoming requests and responses as defined in the Barracuda Web Application Firewall rules and policies.

 - : Logs events pertaining to the auditing events generated by the system including configuration and UI activity by users like admin.

 - Network Firewall Logs: Logs events generated whenever network traffic passing through the interfaces (WAN, LAN, and MGMT) matches the configured Network ACL rule.